Peering Into the Social Brain

-Our group is using molecular, genetic and electrophysiological techniques to explore the molecular and neuronal basis of innate social behaviors in the mouse.
-Two major lines of research are currently being pursued in the laboratory:
+Our group is using molecular, genetic and electrophysiological techniques to explore the molecular and neuronal basis of instinctive social behaviors in the mouse.

-We are pursuing several projects at the molecular, cellular and systems levels in order to investigate the architecture and functional logic of neuronal circuits underlying pheromone signaling.
-The key questions we are addressing are: What is the nature of the mammalian pheromones and of the receptors that detect them?
-How are pheromone signals processed in the brain in order to generate species- and sex-specific behaviors such as aggression, mating, parental behavior, defensive behavior?
-What are the basic developmental processes that ensure appropriate neuronal connections between the olfactory sensory neurons and the brain?
-What are the respective roles of sensory experience and genetic information in setting appropriate pheromone-induced behaviors, and how are circuits underlying sex-specific behaviors established in the male and female brains?
+We are pursuing several projects at the molecular, cellular and systems levels in order to investigate the architecture and functional logic of neuronal circuits underlying social behaviors.
+The key questions we are addressing are: What are the sensory signals that trigger specific social behaviors?
+What are the brain areas involved in processing these signals and generating species- and sex-specific behaviors such as aggression, mating, parental behavior, defensive behavior?
+What is the molecular identity of the neurons involved, how are they connected to each other, and how are they modulated by the animal physiological state and its previous social experience?
+And finally, how do circuits underlying sex-specific behaviors differ in the male and female brains?

 In earlier work, we uncovered the first fundamental principles underlying the function of the vomeronasal system, the key brain circuitry that orchestrates social responses in many mammals.
 In striking findings, our work demonstrated that functional neuronal circuits underlying male and female-specific behaviors co-exist in the brain of both sexes, a result that challenged a half century-old textbook dogma according to which sex-specific behavior circuits are exclusively represented in the brain of a given sex.